vwochnik/jquery-typing/README.md

 easy to use and has a set of options that allows neat typing animations to be built.

+## Demo

+Check out [this fiddle](https://jsfiddle.net/vwochnik/qh66c12y/1/) for a generic demo and [this one](https://jsfiddle.net/vwochnik/7k9cj0qg/4/) for a terminal animation.

 ## Installation

 You can install the plugin using bower: